comradequinn/qinject-dart/README.md

 ### Using Service Locator
 The `Service Locator` is a simple pattern for decoupling dependencies.
 Its usage is predicated on a globally accessible `Service Locator` instance; in the case of `Qinject` this is the `Qinject` type itself which exposes a static `use<TConsumer, TDependency>` method.

-Dependencies can be resolved in below manner from anywhere that can access the `Qinject` type:
+Dependencies can be resolved in the below manner from anywhere that can access the `Qinject` type:

 ```dart
     final DependencyType _dependency = Qinject.use<ConsumerType, DependencyType>();